 Generic Name: trastuzumab

-Note: This page contains information about the side effects of trastuzumab.
-Some of the dosage forms included on this document may not apply to the brand name Herceptin.
+Note: This document contains side effect information about trastuzumab.
+Some of the dosage forms listed on this page may not apply to the brand name Herceptin.

 For the Consumer